sanskrit/raw_etexts_english/blogs/manasataramgini/2004-04-12_max-mueller-good-bad-or-a-malhotran-u-turner.md

 +++
-title = "Max Mueller: good, bad or a Malhotranxa0U-turner?"
+title = "Max Mueller: good, bad or a Malhotran U-turner?"

 +++
 It is common these days to find many Indians stating that Max Mueller